 St. John’s educational structure represents perhaps the most expensive business model in liberal arts education.
 Our commitment to small seminar classes rather than large lecture-style halls is unwavering.
 So is our commitment to caring for the finest full-time faculty in the nation, in lieu of shaving our costs through the use and abuse of adjunct faculty.
 And our long-standing devotion to providing the Program to students at both ends of the country, on small campuses without economies of scale, is also unwavering.
 But these commitments bind us to a financial path with little flexibility.

-Alumni tell us that St. John’s is unaffordable, that they cannot send their children to St. John’s, and that they themselves would not be able to attend St. John’s today based on the current cost of tuition.
-And they question our complicity in a national social failing wherein a college education is no longer seen as accessible and colleges no longer serve as ladders leading to social mobility.
+As recently as 2017, the published tuition price at St. John’s exceeded $52,000, making us one of the most financially inaccessible colleges among our peer institutions.
+Alumni shared their concerns, telling us that St. John’s was unaffordable, that they could not afford to send their children to their own alma mater.
+They rightly questioned our complicity in a national social failing wherein a college education is no longer seen as accessible and colleges no longer serve as ladders leading to social mobility.

 Unbeknownst to many families, higher education has been dominated for years by “prestige pricing,” a common practice in which colleges inflate their sticker prices in order to give the appearance of prestige but offer dramatic discounts behind closed doors.
 This pervasive cycle of perennial tuition hikes and behind-the-scenes discounts leaves families confused about their actual costs and is antithetical to St. John’s core values of authenticity and honesty.